RayHao2/AttackOnTonyPi/readme.md

     - unzip val2017.zip
     - unzip annotations_trainval2017.zip

+Notce:
+    - weights file and coco folder must must be in the tensorflow-yolov4-tflite folder

-move attack.py in to the tensorflow-yolov4-tflite folder to work
+    - move attack.py in to the tensorflow-yolov4-tflite folder to work